Souhaib-10/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File /3-paths/script that counts the number of directories in the PATH\n File /44-global_variables/script that lists environment variables File /5-local_variables/script that lists all local variables and environment variables, and functions \n
+File /3-paths/script that counts the number of directories in the PATH\n File /44-global_variables/script that lists environment variables File /5-local_variables/script that lists all local variables and environment variables, and functions \n File /6-create_local_variable/script that creates a new local variable\n